YourSwapByAJM/safemars.app/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea for improving the UX of the Uniswap Interface
 title: ''
-labels: ''
+labels: 'improvement'
 assignees: ''
 ---